NCP MP Udayanraje to join BJP on Sep 14 in PM Modi's presence | Devdiscourse

 "I received inspiration to carry out social work based on the love and blessings of you all.
 Hoping the same love and blessings will be there forever with me," Bhosale tweeted.
 Bhosale's cousin Shivendrasinh, who represented the Satara seat for the NCP in Maharashtra Assembly, joined the BJP on July 31.

-Bhosale's decision is a jolt to the 20-year-old NCP whose many prominent leaders, including some former ministers, have quit the party to join the BJP and Shiv Sena ahead of next month's state Assembly elections.
-"Bhosale will join the party on Saturday.
-Next day, he will attend the 'Mahajanadesh Yatra' undertaken by Fadnavis in Satara," a source close to the MP said.
+Bhosale's decision is a jolt to the 20-year-old NCP whose many prominent leaders, including some former ministers, have quit the party to join the BJP and Shiv Sena ahead of next month's state Assembly elections..

-The yatra is a mass outreach programme of Fadnavis ahead of the Assembly elections..

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)